openvinotoolkit/openvino/tools/legacy/benchmark_app/README.md

 The application also saves executable graph information serialized to an XML file if you specify a path to it with the `-exec_graph_path` parameter.

+## Building
+This tools can be built as part of OpenVINO building process.
+More information about building OpenVINO can be found here[Build OpenVINO Inference Engine](https://github.com/openvinotoolkit/openvino/wiki/BuildingCode)

 ## Run the Tool